 Mortgage refinance rates were mixed, but one key rate cruised higher.

-The average rate nationwide for a 30-year fixed-rate refinance climbed higher, but the average rate on a 15-year fixed declined.
-The average rate on 10-year fixed refis, meanwhile, held firm.
+The average rate for a 30-year fixed-rate refinance advanced, but the average rate on a 15-year fixed tapered off.
+Meanwhile, the average rate on 10-year fixed refi dropped.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 3.10 percent, up 3 basis points over the last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 3.11 percent.
+The average 30-year fixed-refinance rate is 3.10 percent, up 3 basis points since the same time last week.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 3.13 percent.

 15-year fixed refinance

-The average for a 15-year refi is currently running at 2.53 percent, down 4 basis point from a week ago.
+The average for a 15-year refi is currently running at 2.57 percent, down 15 basis points since the same time last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $670 per $100,000 borrowed.
-That may put more pressure on your monthly budget than a 30-year mortgage would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $666 per $100,000 borrowed.
+The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 2.61 percent, unchanged from a week ago.
+The average rate for a 10-year fixed-refinance loan is 2.56 percent, down 2 basis points over the last week.

-Monthly payments on a 10-year fixed-rate refi at 2.61 percent would cost $947.71 per month for every $100,000 you borrow.
-That substantial monthly payment comes with the benefit of paying even less interest over the life of the loan than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 2.56 percent would cost $946.34 per month for every $100,000 you borrow.
+If you can manage that big monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.

 Where rates are headed